kragen/derctuo/markdown/cyclic-fabrication-systems.md

 In cases where dissolution of an anode is unacceptable, for example because no suitable anode is available, anodes of graphite, amorphous carbon, platinum, or palladium can be used; these will not dissolve anodically.
-I assume this is because they're held together by covalent bonds rather than metallic bonds, but I don't really know.
+I assume this is because they’re held together by covalent bonds rather than metallic bonds, but I don’t really know.

 Deposition of metal onto the cathode is unavoidable — even coal and graphite can be electroplated, and have been since the very inception